Ewan Birney

-John Frederick William Birney (known as Ewan Birney) (born 6 December 1972) is Executive Director of the European Molecular Biology Laboratory (EMBL).
+John Frederick William Birney (known as Ewan Birney) (born 6 December 1972) is Director of European Bioinformatics Institute (EMBL-EBI).
 He also serves as non-executive director of Genomics England, chair of the Global Alliance for Genomics and Health (GA4GH) and honorary professor of bioinformatics at the University of Cambridge.
 Birney has made significant contributions to genomics, through his development of innovative bioinformatics and computational biology tools.
 He previously served as an associate faculty member at the Wellcome Trust Sanger Institute.

 Education

 Birney was privately educated at Eton College as an Oppidan Scholar.
 Before going to University, Birney completed a gap year internship at Cold Spring Harbor Laboratory supervised by James Watson and Adrian Krainer.

 Birney completed his Bachelor of Arts degree in Biochemistry at the University of Oxford in 1996, where he was an undergraduate student at Balliol College, Oxford.
 He completed his PhD at the University of Cambridge while based at the Sanger Institute, and supervised by Richard Durbin while he was a postgraduate student at St John's College, Cambridge.
 His doctoral research used dynamic programming, finite-state machines and probabilistic automatons for sequence alignment.

 While he was a student he completed internships in the office of the Mayor of Baltimore and also in financial services on valuation of options for the Swiss Bank Corporation.